epigen/KPNN/README.md

 3. Downstream analysis is performed in R (tested on versions 3.2.3 or 3.5.1)

 # Installation
-1. Make sure you use the right versions of python and R:
+1. Create a directory to contain all analyses:
       ```
-	  python --version
-	  R --version
-      ```
-2. Create a directory to contain all analyses:
-      ```
 	  mkdir KPNN/
 	  cd KPNN/
       ```
-3. The recommended approach is to use a virtual environment:
+2. The recommended approach is to use a virtual environment:
       ```
 	  # pip install virtualenv # if not installed yet
 	  mkdir virtenv